rickh1965/rickh1965/README.md

 on the AWS platform.
 Had it not been for my homelab, I would be learning most of the concepts for cloud for the first time on AWS.
 There is something to be said for setting up a container orchestration environment on your own versus clicking a button on a GUI and having a fully redundant, scalable and highly available environment waiting for you.
 In the lab all that is up to you.

+# What I use

+One of the biggest complaints I have with most other sites is their use of Ubuntu.
+I have nothing against Ubuntu for your desktop.
+It seems ok.
+As a server OS my work uses Red Hat Enterprise Linux (RHEL).
+Most every job I've seen uses RHEL.
+If I'm trying to replicate my work environment at home why would I use a completly different environment?
+For that reason I choose Rocky Linux.
+In the post-CentOS environment we are in, Rocky provides the most RHEL like experience without licensing fees.
+For a homelab why would you want to pay for support.
+I assume (but haven't tried) AlmaLinux to be the saem as Rocky.

+That is the same reason I will be using Proxmox instead of VMware.
+I will install Proxmox in an automated fashion just like Rocky and it will be repeatable.

 <!---
 rickh1965/rickh1965 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.